Crazy-Crew/CrazyDocs/versioned_docs/version-1.20.6/plugins/crazycrates/guides/crates/examples/types/cosmiccrate.md

   StartingKeys: 0
   # The amount of keys required to use the crate.
   RequiredKeys: 0
-  # Max amount of crates that can be opened at once using /cc mass-open
+  # Max amount of crates that can be opened at once using /crates mass-open
   Max-Mass-Open: 10
-  # If the crate shows in the /cc GUI.
+  # If the crate shows in the /crates.
   # If the type is QuickCrate/CrateOnTheGo/FireCracker, They will not work as they require a Physical Crate.
   InGUI: true
   # Slot the item is in the GUI.
-  Slot: 34
+  Slot: 30
   # Enables/Disables the Broadcasts message when they open a crate.
   OpeningBroadCast: true
   # Message that is broadcast when opening the crate.